-From 2016 to 2021, the Pocket Mannerhatten Ottakring research project investigated the networked use of spaces, areas and infrastructures by neighbors.
+From 2016 to 2021, the Pocket Mannerhatten Ottakring research project investigated the neighborhood-based use of spaces, areas and infrastructures.
 Together with neighbors in a block of houses in Vienna-Ottakring, valuable insights were gained.

 Spaces and areas in the city are valuable.
 Sharing and using certain areas with neighbors increases the quality of life: this is one of the most important goals of Pocket Mannerhatten.
 Pocket Mannerhatten is about sharing - more precisely, about networking and sharing building areas and infrastructures that can otherwise only be used by the people who live or work there.
-Through spatial connections or the granting of rights of use, different spaces can also be used by neighbors and different offers can be "exchanged" among each other.
+Through spatial connections or the granting of rights of use, different spaces can also be used by neighbors and various offers can be "exchanged" among each other.
 For example, several courtyards or roof spaces could be combined into one or a larger one.
-Staircases and elevators could be used by several buildings, or renewable energy systems could be shared across buildings and become more profitable.
-This creates benefits for all involved: a higher quality of life, more recreational opportunities, networking in the neighborhood, new development perspectives for buildings and more common good.
+Staircases and elevators could be used by several buildings or renewable energy systems could become more profitable across buildings.
+This creates benefits for all involved: a higher quality of life, more leisure opportunities, networking in the neighborhood, new development perspectives for buildings and more common good.read more

-The Gründerzeit city with its small-sized plots is particularly suitable for applying the idea behind Pocket Mannerhatten.
-The area is densely built-up and consists mainly of Gründerzeit block perimeter structures with inner courtyards.
-Compared to other districts of the city, there are relatively few outdoor spaces and green spaces.
-In the Pocket Mannerhatten project, concrete sharing solutions were developed based on a block of houses in Vienna-Ottakring.
-The block of houses dates back to the Gründerzeit and has a structure that is typical for this era.
-There are about 2,500-2,800 of these Gründerzeit city blocks in Vienna.
-Their structures are similar, so that the "model solutions" developed here can be applied to other blocks of houses.
+The Gründerzeit city with its small plots is particularly suitable for the application of the Pocket Mannerhatten principle.
+The area is densely cultivated and consists mainly of Gründerzeit block perimeter development with inner courtyards.
+Compared to other parts of the city, there are relatively few open spaces and green areas.
+In the Pocket Mannerhatten project, concrete sharing solutions were developed on the basis of a block of houses in Vienna-Ottakring.
+The block of houses dates back to the Gründerzeit period and has a structure that is typical for this era.
+There are about 2,500 to 2,800 of these Gründerzeit city blocks in Vienna.
+Their structures are similar, so that the "model solutions" developed here can also be transferred to other blocks of houses.
 Pocket Mannerhatten thus generates valuable development opportunities for Vienna's Gründerzeit and offers solutions on how to exploit these opportunities.

-Pocket Mannerhatten provides a framework that clearly regulates swapping and sharing uses.
-There are already elaborated ways of sharing and room for further ideas on how swapping and sharing can take place.
+Pocket Mannerhatten provides a framework that clearly regulates the exchange and sharing of uses.
+There are already elaborated possibilities for sharing and room for further ideas on how trade and sharing can take place.
 Depending on the space available and the wishes of the people involved, each neighborhood can organize itself in different ways.
 Owners of neighboring properties can enter into legally binding agreements based on the preliminary work of Pocket Mannerhatten, in which the use and maintenance of the areas as well as liability issues are clearly regulated.
 The participation of residents and owners is a central component of the strategy.
-All local stakeholders are intensively involved in the development of ideas, planning and implementation, use and management.
-Agreements are drawn up for the fair and common good-oriented joint use of areas or resources.
+All local actors are intensively involved in the development of ideas, planning and implementation, use and administration.
+In the process, agreements are developed for a fair and common-good-oriented joint use of areas or resources.

 A new photovoltaic system was installed on the roof of a multi-story residential building in Liebhartsgasse in July 2020.
-The special feature: It supplies the residents in their own house, but also neighbors from the block with locally produced energy.
+The special feature: it supplies the residents in their own house but also neighbors from the block with locally produced energy.
 The system is installed on both sides of the building and has dimensions of 40m² on the street side, facing west, and approx. 56m² on the east side of the courtyard.
 Thus the plant is optimally aligned.
 It should provide a planned output of 17.5 kWp - 19,200 kWh per year.
-With this, the balance energy demand of approx. 11 households can be covered.
+This can cover the balance of energy needs of about 11 households.

 Other implementations include a private car-sharing scheme for a group of neighbors, which was established in spring 2020.
 One car owner was interested in sharing his own vehicle - a "stationary vehicle" - with other neighbors.
-At the same time, there were some neighbors who did not own a car themselves, relied on paid car sharing services for specific activities at the time (transportation, excursions), and preferred a lower-threshold, lower-cost car use.
-Fair and low-threshold car sharing by more than five different families is completely self-organized.
-In perspective, the implementation plans to purchase a sharing electric car and use the electricity from the PV system for its energy needs.
+At the same time, there were some neighbors who did not own a car themselves, who used paid car-sharing services for special activities at the time (transport, excursions) and preferred a lower-threshold, less expensive car use.
+The fair and low-threshold car sharing by more than five different families is entirely self-organized.
+In perspective, the implementation plans to purchase a sharing electric vehicle and use the electricity from the PV system for its energy needs.
 The block also houses a cargo bike from the cargo bike collective.
-A basement that could be used as a community room is currently being converted.
+A basement that could be used as a common room is currently being converted.

-A lot of research and development has been done within the project.
-The media, studies and reports that resulted are available for download on the Pocket Mannerhatten project homepage (Downloads and Media) or in the download section on the IBA_Vienna website (Contributions to the IBA_Vienna)!
+A great deal of research and development was carried out as part of the project.
+The media, studies and reports that resulted are available for download on the Pocket Mannerhatten project homepage (Downloads and Media) or in the download area on the IBA_Vienna website (Contributions to IBA_Vienna)!